larson-group/clubb_release/doc/clubb_coding_standards.md

     needed just pass the specific components along in the argument list.
     This increases code readability and makes debugging easier because one can easily see which components are used where.

+43. If a CLUBB variable needs to be written to disk, write it to disk either immediately after it is set or else at the end of advance_clubb_core.
+Otherwise, the value of the variable stored on disk may be different than the value at the end of advance_clubb_core, and bit-for-bit restarts will be broken.